 The Florida Supreme Court’s Mediator Ethics Advisory Committee (MEAC) has been issuing formal advisory ethics opinions to certified and court-appointed mediators since 1994.
 MEAC opinions deal with mediation-related ethics questions governed primarily by Florida’s Rules for Certified and Court-Appointed Mediators.

-This is my summary of the significant MEAC opinions for 2015.
+I’ve found the MEAC opinions to be a valuable resource in my mediation practice, and would recommend them to anyone who professionally mediates in this state.
+To that end, below is my summary of the MEAC opinions for 2015.
 Each summary is hyper-linked to a copy of the original source document.

 Certified mediators do not have the authority to ban use of laptop devices or tablets during mediation.
 Decisions regarding the reason for and the use of these devices are decisions for the parties to make unless there is a court order to the contrary.